Missions to Modern Marvels

 Missions to Modern Marvels gives students a narrative look at modern American and church history within a worldwide context.
 It provides a fascinating chronicle of the spread of modern missions, the Gilded Age, World War I and II, the rise of Communism, the Space Race, the Cold War and more.
 With a unique blend of living books, engaging activities, and a biblical perspective, Missions to Modern Marvels shows how the gospel of Jesus still meets the needs of an ever-changing world.

-- Join devoted pastors, teachers, writers, and missionaries in Rescue and Redeem: Chronicles of the Modern Church and Hero Tales: Volume II and III.
+- Join devoted pastors, teachers, writers, and missionaries in Christian Heroes Just Like You, Christian Heroines Just Like You, and Hero Tales: Volume II and III.
 Be inspired by faithful men and women who persevered in every culture!

 - Enjoy stories of noteworthy people and places in The Story of the World: The Modern Age, and listen to award-winning audios as you continue your audio tour of history with What in the World: World Empires, World Missions, and World Wars.